-Polished concrete floors may look as smooth as glass, but they are completely safe to walk on when kept clean and dry, like any other surface.
+Polished concrete floors may look as smooth as glass, but they are completely safe to walk on when kept clean and dry.

 They also tend to be less slippery than waxed parquet or polished marble.
-However, in public facilities with heavy pedestrian traffic, preventing slip and fall accidents is an absolute priority.
+However, in public facilities with heavy pedestrian traffic, preventing accidents is an absolute priority.

 As an example, we have an industrial facility where we want to install a troweled concrete floor.
 This is when the surface is prepared, the mesh is laid and the concrete is poured.
 Before the concrete sets the floor is trowelled to give a smoother finish.

 Here you can see a concrete lane smoothed with manual equipment.

-Usually used outdoors, or areas with inclinations to increase grip.
-Once the concrete has been vibrated and leveled, it is brushed to smooth and flatten it, and this brushing leaves tufts in the ground.
+Usually used outdoors, on areas with inclinations to increase grip.
+Once the concrete has been vibrated and levelled, it is brushed smooth, and it is this brushing that leaves ridges in the surface to improve grip.

 Once the concrete is poured, the floor is troweled to create a flat finish.

-And this is how troweled concrete looks like.
-Many people misunderstand it as polished concrete since the same machines are used.
+And this is what troweled concrete looks like.
+Many people mistake it for polished concrete since the same machines are used.